-An investigation immediately after the atrocity – in which the homegrown jihadi killed Cambridge graduates Saskia Jones, 23, and Jack Merritt, 25, and injured three other people at a prisoner education event in London on November 29 2019 – found that the security service could not have stopped it.
+An internal investigation immediately after the atrocity, in which the homegrown jihadi killed Cambridge graduates Saskia Jones, 23, and Jack Merritt, 25, and injured three other people at a prisoner education event in London on November 29 2019, found the security service could not have stopped it.

 The 28-year-old convicted terrorist, from Stafford, who launched his bloody rampage with two knives and a fake suicide belt, was shot dead by police after being chased by delegates on to London Bridge.